tchen0515/MHW-CCE/README.md

 m_map is recommended for generating figures

+R package "bestNormalize" are needed for Yeo-Johnson power transformation

 # Reference
 Zhao, Z., & Marin, M. (2019).
 A MATLAB toolbox to detect and analyze marine heatwaves.
 Journal of Open Source Software, 4(33), 1124.